In the links above you will find out all about the exciting learning that is yet to come this term! Please have a browse.

 6I Class Blog

-It has been another busy week for the whole of year 6!
+It has been another very busy week for the whole of year 6!

-This week in Maths we have been looking at fractions.
-All of the year 6 teachers were impressed by how everyone managed to the four operations to solve difficult maths problems – we had some very tricky questions using fractions to divide!
+This week in Maths we have been continued to look at using algebra to solve missing number, patterns and simultaneous equations.
+All of the year 6 teachers were impressed by how everyone managed to their times tables knowledge to answer some difficult questions!

-In English we have continued to use our focus book – The Explorer.
-This week we wrote a survival guide on how to survive in the Amazon rainforest.
+In English we have continued to use our new focus book – Brightstorm.
+This week we have written a biographical account of an explorer family living in Lontown and working for the Geographical Society.
 There was some excellent writing, and more high quality work that can go on display!

 Have a good weekend everyone!